Saint Gregory the Great

 Saint Gregory the Great’s Story

-Ordained a priest, he became one of the pope’s seven deacons, and also served six years in the East as papal representative in Constantinople.
-He was recalled to become abbot, and at the age of 50 was elected pope by the clergy and people of Rome.
+Ordained a priest, Gregory became one of the pope’s seven deacons, and also served six years in the East as papal representative in Constantinople.
+He was recalled to become abbot, but at the age of 50 was elected pope by the clergy and people of Rome.

 Gregory lived in a time of perpetual strife with invading Lombards and difficult relations with the East.
 When Rome itself was under attack, he interviewed the Lombard king.